Magazine

 Storytelling Through Symbolism

-To own an authentic Moroccan rug is to own a story—a deeply human, meaningful expression rendered in wool and color.
+To own an authentic Moroccan rug is to embrace a story—a unique expression of culture rendered in wool and meaning.

 Decode the hidden meanings in Moroccan rug patterns